Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

     -   #### Frequent users

         1. Check to see if any additional and/or new training plans have been added
-        2. Add my own testimonials
+        2. Add their own testimonials
-        3. Add my photos to the gallery images
+        3. Add their photos to the gallery images

-## Strategy
+    ### Strategy

     To create a simple and attractive site for runners of all levels of ability and offer an opportunity to join the club and use the training plans provided

-## Scope
+    ### Scope

     To provide a brief history of the club , supported by member testimonials.
 To display a selection of training plans, links to associate running clubs and a members gallery.

-## Structure
+    ### Structure

     The site is designed to provide an instant opportunity to join the club from the landing page and an additional option to join the club from the plans section.
     The site is easily navigated from the Navigation menu at the top of the page.

-## Skelton
+    ### Skelton

     The initial design layout was created using Figma.

-## Surface
+    ### Surface

     An image of runners was chosen for the landing page , with a opacity added to enable the text to be more visible.
-The font chosen was Roboto and a basic grey colur scheme for the Navigation Bar and section headings has been used
+The font chosen was Roboto and a basic grey colur scheme f   or the Navigation Bar and section headings has been used

 ## Design

 -   ### Colour scheme

     The predominate colours are Grey and Whitesmoke.
 The Grey was selected as it was felt that it blended well with the background colours hero image and the whitesmoke background enhanced the grey text.

 -    ### Typography

     Roboto was selected as the chosen font for the site as it displays a clear and easily readable text.
 Sans Serif has been selected as the fallback text should the main font fail to import correctly for any reason.

 -   ### Images

     The Hero image has been selected to show a mass participation running event with the site call-out overlayed on top .

-#  Technologies used
+##  Technologies used

 1. HTML - For the basic site code. (https://en.wikipedia.org/wiki/HTML5)
 2. CSS - For styling. (https://en.wikipedia.org/wiki/Cascading_Style_Sheets)